-- 3.25 Affordable housing is required in respect of any dwellings proposed that fall within the C3 use class.
-Affordable housing could not be sought in relation to any residential accommodation that falls within the C2 use class.
-Whether residential use falls within the C3 or the C2 use class depends on whether care is involved and on the level of care provided. - 3.26 The application form identifies that a total of 128 units are proposed (excluding the proposed care home).
+3.31 Affordable housing is required in respect of any dwellings proposed that fall within the C3 Use Class.
+Affordable housing could not be sought in relation to any residential accommodation that falls within the C2 Use Class.
+Whether residential use falls within the C3 or the C2 Use Class depends on whether care is involved and on the level of care provided.

+- 3.32 The application form identifies that a total of 128 units are proposed (excluding the proposed care home).
 The Council's affordable housing policy requires that 35 per cent of all dwellings are affordable at a split of 80/20 rented versus intermediate.
-The application form identifies that 83 market housing units and 45 social rented housing units are proposed; the latter equating to 35 per cent of the total.

-- 3.27 The applicant would be required to demonstrate the level of care that would be provided in relation to any proposed C2 development to enable the authority to judge that it would fall within the C2 use class rather than the C3 use class for the purposes of calculating the necessary affordable housing that should be provided.
-In this case, however, the applicant is providing affordable housing in respect of all of the proposed dwellings, except in respect of the proposed care home which would fall within the C2 use class. - 3.28 The Council's Strategic Housing Team would not accept the age limitation to over 55's only in relation to the affordable housing as this would not fulfil the need in the Rochford District.
+The application form identifies that 83 market housing units and 45 social rented housing units are proposed; the latter equating to 35 per cent of the total. - 3.33 The applicant would be required to demonstrate the level of care that would be provided in relation to any proposed C2 development to enable the authority to judge that it would fall within the C2 Use Class rather than the C3 Use Class for the purposes of calculating the necessary affordable housing that should be provided.
+In this case, however, the applicant is providing affordable housing in respect of all of the proposed dwellings except in respect of the proposed care home which would fall within the C2 Use Class. - 3.34 The Council's Strategic Housing Team would not accept the age limitation to over 55's only in relation to the affordable housing as this would not fulfil the need in the Rochford District.
 The applicant has indicated that whilst the number of affordable units would equate to 35 per cent, the mix would be 11 houses (1 and 2-bed) and 34 sheltered housing units.
-As this mix would not meet need, the proposal would not in this respect meet policy H4 of the Core Strategy and a reason for refusal is therefore recommended in relation to this. - 3.29 If the application were to be recommended favourably (setting aside that the application is fundamental contrary to policy in principle) a section 106 agreement would be sought to deliver the 35 per cent affordable provision such that the proposal would accord with the requirements of policy H4 of the Core Strategy.
+As this mix would not best meet need, the proposal would not in this respect meet policy H4 of the Core Strategy and a reason for refusal is therefore recommended in relation to this. - 3.35 If the application were to be recommended favourably a section 106 agreement would be sought to deliver the 35 per cent affordable provision such that the proposal would accord with the requirements of policy H4 of the Core Strategy.